 Mr. Birla is deeply engaged with educational institutions.
 He is the Chancellor of the renowned Birla Institute of Technology & Science (BITS) with campuses in Pilani, Goa, Hyderabad and Dubai.

 He is a Director of the G. D. Birla Medical Research & Education Foundation.

-He serves on the London Business School's Asia Pacific Advisory Board and is a Honorary Fellow of the London Business School.
+He serves on the London Business School’s Asia Pacific Advisory Board and is an Honorary Fellow of the London Business School.

 In India, the Group is engaged in 3,000 villages, reaching out to seven million people annually and making a difference to their lives through meticulously conceived projects focusing on health care, education, sustainable livelihood, infrastructure and social causes.
 For instance, the Group runs 42 schools which provide quality education to 45,000 children.
 Of these, over 18,000 children receive free education.
-Additionally, over a 100,000 youngsters benefit from bridge educational programmes and vocational training.
+Additionally, over a 100,000 youngsters benefit from Bridge educational programmes and vocational training.
 Its 18 hospitals tend to more than a million villagers.
-In line with the commitment to sustainable development, a partnership has been formed with the Columbia University in establishing the Columbia Global Centre's Earth Institute in Mumbai.
-To embed CSR as a way of life in organisations, the FICCI – Aditya Birla CSR Centre for Excellence was set up in Delhi.
+In line with its commitment to sustainable development, the Group has partnered with the Columbia University in establishing the Columbia Global Centre’s Earth Institute in Mumbai.
+To embed CSR as a way of life in organisations, it has set up the FICCI – Aditya Birla CSR Centre for Excellence in Delhi.

-A commerce graduate from the Mumbai University, Mr. Birla is a chartered accountant.
+A commerce graduate from Mumbai University, Mr. Birla is a Chartered Accountant.
 He earned an MBA from the London Business School.